 Pavlova is always a good idea.
 Whether it’s for festive feasting, family gatherings or just because… pavlova, the marvellous meringue is a staple on dessert tables Down Under, and though it appears infrequently on our own, it’s always been a favourite of the kids.
-With my ooky spooky duo busy conjuring up cobwebs for Halloween, they’ve requested we add a pav again to this year’s freaky Halloween feast.
-But not just any pavlova, my fruity, fearsome Day of the Dead pavlova.
+With my ooky spooky duo busy conjuring up cobwebs for Halloween, they’ve requested we add my my fruity, fearsome Day of the Dead pavlova to this year’s freaky Halloween feast, again.

 The kids have always been batty about Halloween, but over the past few years, thanks in no small part to gorgeous animated movies such as ‘Book of Life’ and ‘Coco”, they’ve also developed something of a soft spot for Día de los Muertos (the Day of the Dead).
 And there’s a lot to love about the centuries old Mexican tradition.
 It’s believed that the border between the spirit world and the real world dissolves on the Day of the Dead (celebrated each year from October 31- November 2) and families welcome back their late loved ones with a candlelit fiesta of food, flowers and drink.